Laura-Sierra/TreeDomPy/README.md

 ![alt text](https://raw.githubusercontent.com/Laura-Sierra/TreeDomPy/images/1_blast.png)
 2. Tree Figure

   - If you want the figure to publish it in a paper but you do not like the colors of the figure.
 Run the program again.
 The colors are randomly generated.
-Therefore, you will have different designs for the same figure.
+Therefore, you will have different designs for the same tree-figure.
 ![alt text](https://raw.githubusercontent.com/Laura-Sierra/TreeDomPy/images/2_tree.png)

 3. Domains Figure

   - If you want the figure to publish it in a paper but you do not like the colors of the figure.
 Run the program again.
 The colors are randomly generated.
-Therefore, you will have different designs for the same figure.
+Therefore, you will have different designs for the same domains-figure.
 ![alt text](https://raw.githubusercontent.com/Laura-Sierra/TreeDomPy/images/3_domains.png)